RRArny/wxfetch/README.md

 ## Providing API keys

 For wxfetch to work you will need a free account on https://avwx.rest/.
 Once you have created an account, go ahead and copy `secrets_template.toml` to `secrets.toml` and paste in your API key.

+## Todos

+- [ ] clouds_from_str() in metar/clouds.rs
+  - Using Regex-crate
+- [ ] wxcode_from_str() in metar/wxcodes.rs
+  - Using Regex-crate
+  - Might need to change return type and MetarField::WxCode to accomodate multiple precipitation specifiers at the same time